Adrian Price-Whelan, Kelle Cruz, Stephanie T. Douglas

 files.
 By default, this function will try to figure out how your

-data is formatted/delimited (by default, guess=True
+data is formatted/delimited (by default, guess=True).
+For example,

 if your data are: